dojo/docs/dojox/calendar.rst

 Styling
 ```````

 The styling of a month columns view  is defined in the themes/claro/MonthColumnView.css and themes/claro/MonthColumnView_rtl.css.
-The base CSS pseudo class name is dojoxCalendarMonthColumnView.
+The base CSS class name is dojoxCalendarMonthColumnView.

 Several functions are provided to style or set a style class on part of the view:
   * styleColumnHeaderCell(node, date, renderData): allows to style a column header cell.
   * styleGridCell(node, date, renderData): allows to style a grid cell.
-By default, it installs dojoxCalendarToday and dojoxCalendarWeekend CSS pseudo classes.
+By default, it installs dojoxCalendarToday and dojoxCalendarWeekend CSS classes.

-In an additional layout pass, the dojoxCalendarHiddenEvents CSS pseudo class is installed on grid cells if they are hidden data items in the corresponding date.
+In an additional layout pass, the dojoxCalendarHiddenEvents CSS class is installed on grid cells if they are hidden data items in the corresponding date.

 The styleGridCellFunc property allows to customize a grid cell without subclassing a view.